 Art.
 20 of Directive 200/59/EC establishing a vessel traffic monitoring and information system states that Member States should prepare national plans to accommodate vessels in distress.
 As a result, EMSA organised an expert meeting to further define key areas to be addressed by the Member States.
 Following this meeting, the Member States were asked to send their national plans to the Agency in order to prepare a report for submission to the Commission by 15th September.
 Based on the findings of the report, the Commission decided to carry out evaluation visits with support from EMSA.
-The purpose of these visits was to assess: the operational aspects of the decision-making process for assigning a ship to a place of refuge; the detailed nature of the
+The purpose of these visits was to assess: the operational aspects of the decision-making process for assigning a ship to a place of refuge; the detailed nature of the national plans and; the inventory of places of refuge that had been identified following the agreement of common principles.

-The visits began in November and were due to be completed in early 2004, following which a workshop was to be organised by EMSA to exchange best practice between the Member States, accession countries, Iceland and Norway.
+The visits began in November and were due to be completed in early 2004, following which a workshop was to be organised by EMSA to exchange best practice between the Member States, accession countries, lceland and Norway.